jackdewinter/pymarkdown/readme.md

 `file-name:line:column: rule-id: description (aliases)`

 - `file-name` - Path to the file that triggered the rule.
-- `line`/`column` - Position in the file where the rule was triggered
+- `line`/`column` - Position in the file where the rule was triggered.
 - `rule-id` - Unique identifier assigned to the rule.
 - `description` - Human readable description of the rule.
 - `aliases` - One or more aliases used to reference the rule.

-For this example and the rule violation that was reported, the first step is to look at the file `/examples/example-1.md` at the end of line 3, which is column 16.
-Rule [md047](\docs\rule_md047.md) specifies that every file should end with a single newline character, which is what is reported in the description.
+For the rule violation that was reported at the start of this section, the first step in diagnozing that violation is to look at the file `/examples/example-1.md` at the end of line 3, which is column 16.
+Rule [md047](/docs/rule_md047.md) specifies that every file should end with a single newline character, which is what is reported in the violation's description.
 Additionally, it reports that this rule can also be identified by the more human readable alias of `single-trailing-newline`.